dr-rodd/GripItGolf/docs/copy-review.md

 **L-04 · Footnote under the buttons** · `app/Landing.tsx:167`
 - Now: Your handicap is the best 8 of your last 20 rounds.
 On the graph, those eight are green dots.
-- New:
+- New: "Right now that dot is both green and not green.
+You decide what it becomes" - Erwin Schrödinger

 **L-05 · Site tagline (stored centrally, used for branding)** · `config/site.ts:8`
 - Now: Your handicap is the best 8 of your last 20.
 Go and get a green dot.
 - New:

 **L-06 · Browser tab / search-result description** · `app/layout.tsx:32`
-- Now: Your handicap is the best 8 of your last 20.
-Live scoring, leaderboards and matchplay for your golf trip.
+- Now: Live scoring, leaderboards and matchplay for your golf trip.
 - New:

 **L-07 · Browser tab title** · `app/layout.tsx:30`
-- Now: green dot.
+- Now: green dot golf.
 - New:

 **L-08 · Header back-link (screen readers)** · `app/components/TripHeader.tsx:109`